Albert Brudzewski

 Albert Brudzewski, (Note: Listed as "Brudzewski, Wojciech, [or] Wojciech z Brudzewa," in Encyklopedia Powszechna PWN, vol. 1, p.
-353. Google Search, 29 November 2008, lists him as "Albert Brudzewski" (8,170), "Wojciech Brudzewski" (626), "Albert Blar" (611).) also known as Albert Blar (of Brudzewo), Adalbertus,Albert of Brudzewo or Albert of Brudzew (Wojciech Brudzewski: Albertus de Brudzewo; c.1445-c.1497) was a Polish astronomer, philosopher and diplomat.
+353. Google Search, 29 November 2008, lists him as "Albert Brudzewski" (8,170), "Wojciech Brudzewski" (626), "Albert Blar" (611).) also known as Albert Blar (of Brudzewo), Adalbertus, Albert of Brudzewo or Albert of Brudzew (Wojciech Brudzewski: Albertus de Brudzewo; c.1445-c.1497) was a Polish astronomer, philosopher and diplomat.
 A major accomplishment of Albert's was his modernization of the teaching of astronomy by introducing the most up-to-date texts.
 He was an influential teacher to Nicolaus Copernicus, who initiated the Copernican Revolution.

 Later in his life he was secretary and diplomat of Alexander Jagiellon, Grand Duke of Lithuania.

 Life

 Albert (Wojciech), who would sign himself "de Brudzewo" ("of Brudzewo"), was born about 1445 in the city of Brudzew or Brudzewo, (Note: It uncertain in which "Brudzewo"/"Brudzew" he was born: probably the town in present-day Brudzew, Kalisz County, see also Brudzew (disambiguation) and Brudzewo (disambiguation)) in the Kingdom of Poland.

 He matriculated at the Kraków Academy (now Jagiellonian University), where he earned his bachelor degree in 1470 and a master in 1474.
 Brudzewski was a student of Michał Falkener in physical sciences and of John of Głogów in mathematics.
 Brudzewski may have also been a disciple of German astronomer Regiomontanus at the University of Vienna.
 Brudzewski was well versed in Georg von Peuerbach's Theoricae novae planetarum and Regiomontanus' Tabulae directionum and Ephemerides.

 He drew up tables for calculating the positions of heavenly bodies.
 In 1482 he wrote a Commentariolum super Theoricas novas — a commentary on Peuerbach's text, which was published in Milan in 1495.
-Peuerbach noted that Mercury does not describes a perfect circle but an oval-shaped orbit.
+Peuerbach noted that Mercury does not describe a perfect circle but an oval-shaped orbit.
 Brudzewski in his 1482 commentary remarks that the Moon follows a similar orbit, as it always shows its same side to the Earth.
 As previously done by Sandivogius of Czechel, Brudzewski added a secondary epicycle to explain the motion of the Moon.

 Brudzewski also considered that the motion of the planets was influenced by the Sun as their source of power.

 Other works include Introductorium Astronomorum Cracoviensium;Tabula resoluta Astronomic pro supputandis motibus corporum cœlestium and De Constructone Astrolabii.